brillout/wildcard-api/docs/intro.template.md

 A custom API is meant to be consumed by your clients and your clients only.

-We compare furhter in the FAQ.
+We compare further in the FAQ.

 #### Contents